Men call things “beast” when they want to call something cruel and violent. Men are the ones who invented cages.

 Gregor carried the weight of worlds until his muzzle went grey.
 The duty and oaths of his youth were unbreakable chains, and the bars pressed close.
-Again and again he took life with tooth and claw, always under orders, and sometimes unsure if what he did was really best.
+Again and again he took life with tooth and claw or blades, always under orders, and sometimes unsure if what he did was really best.
 It was I who reminded him of duty and service.
 I kept doing it right up until they brought back Cynewynne on her shield, barely breathing, skewered through because some pissant idiot had hoped to scare her into turning into a bear.
 “Looks like she isn’t a skinchanger after all,” someone said before they saw me.
 “Here’s your bear,” I said, and kicked them off my dock.
 Gregor was so heartsick he could barely talk, even when Broddi told us he’d never go to war.
 No, not even to avenge his sister.
 Not if we paid him.
 Not if the King demanded it.
 Not if we kicked him from the house.

 When I got back from the Greenwood, Gregor didn’t ask.
 He knew, and knew he couldn’t know that I’d arranged matters with his wood-elf friend on the River Running.
 He sagged in relief when Broddi got away, then pretended some mighty convincing rage.
 Our Wynne, still green-faced and clinging to life out of pure cussedness, had to argue but good to go after him.
 We knew the harder we made it for her, the farther she’d let herself be herded.
 We weren’t to know where.
 We only knew our children were out of the cage.
 “When it’s better here, we’ll call them back,” I said.
 Gregor looked only at his supper.